varunnn789/Audio-Transcription-App/README.markdown

 ## Notes
 - Ensure your Hugging Face token has access to `meta-llama/Llama-3.2-1B`, as it is a gated model.
 - Due to the size of the models and data files, as well as the limits imposed by github on repo size, we have excluded thse files.
 However, we have included setup scripts that may be run to download the files.
-In case of limited computational resources
+In case of limited computational resources, please skip the fine tuning steps to integrate the base models directly